HakaiInstitute/hakai-erddap/.github/ISSUE_TEMPLATE/erddap-dataset-update.md

 ---

 # Dataset ID
-_Add a description of the update to be completed on the dataset id._
+_Add a description of the update to be completed on the dataset ID._